 Growth hormone has been shown to act like glucagon by stimulating processes such as gluconeogenesis.
 Studies have shown that individuals with high growth hormone levels have an increased expression of genes that regulate gluconeogenesis.

 Additionally, research has illustrated the effect of GH on glucose transporters.
 GH suppresses GLUT transporters, thereby preventing the uptake of glucose within cells.
-HGH does this by its action on phosphoinositide 3-kinase (PI3K) signaling pathway that is responsible for GLUT translocation via increased expression of p85 subunit that in turn downregulates PI3K and prevents GLUT translocation.
+HGH does this by its action on the phosphoinositide 3-kinase (PI3K) signaling pathway that is responsible for GLUT translocation via increased expression of p85 subunit that in turn downregulates PI3K and prevents GLUT translocation.

 In adipose tissue, GH has been shown to increase fatty acid synthesis which further exacerbates insulin resistance.
-The mechanism for this is thought to be by GH’s inhibition of insulin receptor substrate-1 (IRS-1) and downregulation of the PI3K pathway.
-In contrast, HGH in muscle cells stimulates the production of triglycerides and uptake of fatty acids.
+The mechanism for this is thought to be GH’s inhibition of insulin receptor substrate-1 (IRS-1) and downregulation of the PI3K pathway.
+In contrast, HGH in muscle cells stimulates the production of triglycerides and the uptake of fatty acids.
 A novel mechanism involving reduced insulin sensitivity has been suggested regarding the direct effect of GH on glucose mechanism albeit not confirmed in humans.

 Indirect effects on glucose homeostasis

-GH indirectly acts on blood glucose levels through regulation of IGF-1, which mimics insulin’s effect in the body.
+GH indirectly acts on blood glucose levels through the regulation of IGF-1, which mimics insulin’s effect in the body.
 Animal studies conducted in vivo have shown that IGF-1 can promote glucose uptake from the blood in an effort to lower glucose levels.
-Research conducted by Di Cola and colleagues has demonstrated that IGF-1 mimics insulin by stimulating glycolysis in mice deficient of insulin receptors compared to normal mice.
+Research conducted by Di Cola and colleagues has demonstrated that IGF-1 mimics insulin by stimulating glycolysis in mice deficient in insulin receptors compared to normal mice.